 First and most importantly this blog's number one intention is absolutely education!
 I want people who read this blog to not make the same miserable entrepreneurial mistakes I made.
 I've made plenty of mistakes and have all these learning experiences bottled up inside of me.
 It was only recently where I finally said to myself I need to start sharing these experiences with other ambitious entrepreneurs who are reaching for the stars like I have.

 Most of the posts to begin will focus around PhunkeeDuck as this company went viral overnight, is most relevant to readers (current events wise) and is both a fun, educational, and surely entertaining ride for readers to embark on.
 I got a first hand perspective witnessing the "Hoverboard Industry" blow up in popularity both literally and figuratively.
 I had a front row seat to witnessing our brand in particular go viral, and lastly I received a crash course on when going viral can absolutely suck!
 I want other entrepreneurs to be educated on the cautions, concerns, and warnings, associated with your brand or product going viral.

 I feel like so many other writers are talking about the "positives of going viral" or "what it takes to go viral" and they're beating a dead horse on this subject.
 I want to help analyze this subject from a negative point of view primarily because I've witnessed it and it's really interesting.

-We will also cover plenty of other general entrepreneurial lessons and topics that people need to be aware of when it comes to starting a business that not only took place at Flow Wheel but Vonvo, and ListenLoop.
+We will also cover plenty of other general entrepreneurial lessons and topics that people need to be aware of when it comes to starting a business that not only took place at PhunkeeDuck but at Vonvo, and ListenLoop.